 Wood stove producers usually give you both the maximum BTU heating output as well as heating area.

-Example: Drolet Blackcomb II has a 65,000 BTU/h heating output.
-The producer recommends that this stove should be used to heat up places from 600 to 1,800 sq ft.
+Example: #1 Osborn 2000 wood stove insert has a 75,000 BTU/h heating output.
+The producer recommends that this stove should be used to heat up places up to 2,100 sq ft.

 BTU/h output is measured.
 The recommended heating area, on the other hand, can vary by producer.
 To properly calculate the size of wood stove you need, keep this rule-of-thumb in mind: